Frequently Asked Questions (FAQ)

 What do I have to do to visit an incarcerated individual who is in prison?

 Every individual intending to visit an incarcerated individuals in prison must complete the visitor application process.
-The Department only accepts Electronic Visit Applications for prison visits at this time.
+The Department only accepts Electronic Visit Applications for prison visits.
 Go to the Prison Visits webpage for information about the forms that must be completed to visit prison incarcerated individuals.

 How long does it take to process a visiting application?